DrZhivago1/-FSF-Advanced-Bionics-Expansion-No-Royalty-/README.md

 # [FSF] Advanced Bionics Expansion (No Royalty)

 This is a public repository based on [[FSF] Advanced Bionics Expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=2006925330)
-It has the Royalty dependencies removed.
+It has the Royalty dependency removed.

 Up to date with the version on Steam from:
 ```